MarkoUljarevic/levi9-five-days-in-the-cloud/README.md

 - **Python Programming Language**: You will need Python installed to run this program.
 If you haven't installed Python, you can download it [here](https://www.python.org/downloads/)
 - **Pip Package Installer**: You will use pip to install packages from the Python Package Index and other indexes.
 Usually, pip is automatically installed if you downloaded Python from [python.org](https://www.python.org/)
-- **Uvicorn and FastAPI**: There are needed to successfully run Python server.
+- **Uvicorn and FastAPI**: They are needed to successfully run Python server.
 They will be installed with pip from requirements.txt

 ### Installation